monarch-initiative/hpoannotqc/docs/annotationFormat.rst

 6. **DB_Reference**: This required field indicates the source of the information used for the annotation.
 This may be the clinical experience of the annotator or may be taken from an article as indicated by a pubmed id.
 Each collaborating center of the Human Phenotype Ontology consortium is assigned a HPO:Ref id.
 In addition, if appropriate, a pubmed id for an article describing the clinical abnormality may be used.

 7. **Evidence**: This required field indicates the level of evidence supporting the annotation.
+The HPO project currently uses three evidence codes.

-Annotations  extracted by parsing the Clinical Features sections of the Online Mendelian Inheritance in Man resource are assigned the evidence code “IEA” (inferred from electronic annotation).
-Other codes include “PCS” for published clinical study.
+* **IEA** (inferred from electronic annotation): Annotations  extracted by parsing the Clinical Features sections of the Online Mendelian Inheritance in Man resource are assigned the evidence code “IEA”.
-This should be used for information extracted from articles in the medical literature.
+* **PCS** (published clinical study) is used for used for information extracted from articles in the medical literature.
 Generally, annotations of this type will include the pubmed id of the published study in the ``DB_Reference`` field.
-Finally, “ICE” can be used for annotations based on individual clinical experience.
-This may be appropriate for disorders with a limited amount of published data.
-This must be accompanied by an entry in the DB:Reference field denoting the individual or center performing the annotation together with an identifier.
-For instance, GH:007 might be used to refer to the seventh such annotation made by a specialist from Gotham Hospital. (assuming the prefix GH has been registered with the HPO).
+* **TAS** (traceable author statement) is used for information gleaned from knowledge bases such as OMIM or Orphanet that have derived the information frm a published source..

 8. **Onset**: A term-id from the HPO-sub-ontology below the term “Age of onset” (HP:0003674).
 Note that if an HPO onset term is used in this field, it refers to the onset of the